 All this, in patients with radical prostatectomy, who in large numbers also suffer from serious erection problems, involve a psychological handicap which they should not suffer in silence.
 Instead, it’s important that they seek the help and support of a professional.

-In our office in Seville, we have amassed so much experience not only in the operating room implanting sphincters or artificial meshes, but have also developed our care and expertise after years of providing psychological assistance and companionship with maximum privacy and discretion to this type of patients.
+In our offices in Madrid, Seville and the Canary Islands, we have amassed so much experience not only in the operating room implanting sphincters or artificial meshes, but have also developed our care and expertise after years of providing psychological assistance and companionship with maximum privacy and discretion to this type of patients.
 We perfectly understand what they are going through, their fears, their routines, their frustrations, and their discomfort.
 And that is why we can offer them comprehensive treatment.
 Fortunately, our satisfaction rate is also quite high because we deal with people and not with numbers from a row of people to operate.
 In a few years, there are people who go from feeling healthy to feeling old and broken.

 Today thanks to the advancement of the materials that we use in the operating room and the advanced techniques of the operating room, we can affirm that male incontinence can be greatly reduced or totally eliminated in the vast majority of cases.

 UI has a psychological component that we must not overlook.
 For example, work is an obvious cause of stress.
 Sex becomes very complicated and scary.
 Practicing sports or exercise tend to involve too much risk.
 The hours of sleep become unstable and you don’t get to rest properly.
 Many men end up arranging their lives and daily activities based on how far they will be from a urinal and then resort to leaving home very little, losing relationships and eventually wilting their lives in many ways because of this problem.

 Both genders are definitely incomparable and comparing them is really not necessary because they have very different physiopathology.
 However, we see it relevant to further explain their differences: